PowershellScripts/PowershellScripts.github.io/articles/English/Azure/Securing Azure Functions.md

 All API calls can be tested using Postman.
 You can [download Postman software](https://www.postman.com/downloads/) for free from the [official Postman site](https://www.postman.com/).
 If installing software is not possible, due to Proxy issues, Company policies, or other restrictions, there is an [online version of Postman](https://blog.postman.com/announcing-postman-for-the-web-now-in-open-beta/).
 You sign up and it works beautifully.
 I highly recommend it.
 I did get an occasional [CORS issue](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors) when my network setup was really muddy, but 99% of the time it's easy to use and also very portable - which plays an important role if you often switch between machines and environments.

-Postman offers an option to save your credentials and speed up your calls, but since authentication is exactly the thing you will be testing - do not use that option.
+Postman offers an option to save your credentials and speed up your calls, but since authentication is exactly the thing you will be testing to check your API Management setup - do not use that option.

  <img src="/articles/images/SecureAzFunc/Github-SecAzFunc15.png" width="400">